eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # Retrievability

-TODO define item

-The retrievability of an item is approximated by:
+The retrievability of a card is approximated by:

 $$
 R(t) = \left( 1 + F\frac{t}{S} \right)^C
 $$

-Where $t$ is time in days since the last review, $S$ is the stability of the item, and $F$ and $C$ are constants to control the shape of the curve:
+Where $t$ is time in days since the last review, $S$ is the stability of the card, and $F$ and $C$ are constants to control the shape of the curve:

 $$
 \begin{align*}